cs1302uga/cs1302-ce14/README.md

    `git branch`.

-1. Rewrite and document the `checkNull` method so that it only accepts references in its variadic parameter that are either all the same type or all below a specific type in a hierarchy:
+1. Rewrite and document the `checkNull` method so that it only accepts references in its variadic parameter that are all the same
+   type:

    1. introduce a generic type parameter for the method itself; then
    1. use that type parameter in the method parameters and, as needed, in the method itself.